joinbox/ui-components/FormSync/README.md

 - `data-change-selector` (optional): CSS selector for a HTML element that should be watched for `change` and `input` events; if any of those happens, `data-changed-class-name` will be added to the current `form-submit-button`.
-- `data-remove-disabled-on-change` (optional): If set and contains a truthy value, disabled attribute on `<form-submit-button>` will be removed whenever a change or input event happens on the HTML element that matches `data-change-selector`.
+- data-changed-class-name (optional): Class name that will be added to the current data-submit-button when the element that matches data-change-element is changed.
+Use class (instead of disabled attribute) as watching for input/change may not be completely fail-safe.